-Nocella has more than eight years experience teaching graduate and undergraduate courses in higher education.
+Nocella has more than Fifteen years experience teaching graduate and undergraduate courses in higher education.
 He has taught at Hamline University, St. Cloud State University, North Hennepin Community College, State University of New York Cortland, Le Moyne College, and Syracuse University.
 Nocella was a faculty advisor of PRIDE at Syracuse University; the Student Association on Terrorism and Security Analysis at Le Moyne College; Criminology Club and Meeting Advocacy with Dis/Ability student club at SUNY Cortland; and the Hip Hop Collective and Education Club at Hamline University.
 He was co-founding advisor of three Black Student Unions at SUNY, Cortland, Fort Lewis College, and Le Moyne College.

 Dr. Nocella has published more than fifty scholarly articles or book chapters and thirty books (in fourteen different presses); his most recent books include “From Education to Incarceration: Dismantling the School to Prison Pipeline” (Peter Lang Publishing 2014), “Greening the Academy: Ecopedagogy Through the Liberal Arts ” (Sense Publishing 2012), “Defining Critical Animal Studies: An Intersectional Social Justice Approach for Liberation” (Peter Lang Publishing 2013), “The Global Industrial Complex: Systems of Domination” (Lexington Books 2011), “Earth, Animal, and Disability Liberation: The Rise of the Eco-Ability Movement” (Peter Lang Publishing 2012), “Terrorization of Dissent: Corporate Repression, Legal Corruption, and the Animal Enterprise Terrorism ACT” (Lantern Books 2014), “Educating for Action: Strategies to Ignite Social Justice” (New Society Press 2014), and “The End of Prisons: Reflections from the Decarceration Movement” (Rodopi 2013).